annhuii/blog/content/posts/how-i-use-an-ambient-scribe.md

 +++
 date = '2026-06-22T16:54:13+08:00'
 draft = false
-title = 'How I use an Ambient Scribe' description = "and why it has made me a better doctor"
+title = 'How I use an Ambient Scribe' description = "and why it has made me a better doctor" summary = "and why it has made me a better doctor"
 +++

 ## Introduction